dibben/cppunit-utilities/README.md

 The files can be compiled into a library (a qmake build file is included) or just included directly with the test project.

+## More Information

+More information on using the CppUnit with Qt creator is available [here](http://www.codegardening.com/2016/05/using-cppunit-with-qtcreator.html "Using CppUnit with QtCreator")